janheindejong/howtos/readme.md

 - Make persisten by running `echo "options hid_apple fnmode=0" | sudo tee -a /etc/modprobe.d/hid_apple.conf`
 - If necessary, run sudo update-initramfs -u

+## Installing Oracle Virtual Box

+Installing Oracle Virtual Box can be done just through the standard Ubuntu repository: `sudo apt install virtualbox`.
+In the BIOS, I had to disable UEFI secure boot.
+There are ways that you can make this work with secure boot, but I didn't dive into them.

 ## Links